The Bankrate promise

 Storage sheds and barns

-Sheds and barns are also popular detached structures that can be used for both storage or personal space.
-A trend is the “she-shed” or “man-cave” addition, which offers residents a private at-home retreat without too much financial investment.
-You can also turn a shed into a fun playhouse for the kids.
+Sheds and barns are also popular detached structures that can be used for both storage and personal space.
+A trend is the “she-shed” or “man-cave” addition, which offers residents a private at-home retreat — a grown-up version of a kid’s playhouse (another fun use of a shed).